MikeDevice/babel-plugin-styled-props-conditions/README.md

 ### <a id="example-in-real-project"></a> Example in real project

-Check the [example](example) folder to see how this plugin works in real project.
+Check the [example](example) folder to see how this plugin works in the real project.

 ## Linting styles
 To make `@if` keyword as known to stylelint, add